hulious42-forever/Juno---PM/01-prompting/lovable-prototype.md

 ## Design refinement path used
 _(circle one and add a sentence about why)_
 - Path A · Brand Alignment
-- Path B · Vibe Match (mimicked a minimal clean look and feel)
+- Path B · Vibe Match (mimicked a minimal clean look and feel I dont like overwhleming my users I prefer to keep things simple and I find that this is where the treasure lies)
 - Lovable's built-in Themes only

 ## Open questions for M2